-Advanced students will stay at their grade level to remain with their peers and will be offered additional leadership roles and demanding projects and encouraged them to challenge themselves in a spiral learning model for additional work, drawing specific links through all courses of study.
-In accordance with the National Institute of Gifted Children, VCA will implement each of the advisable best practices: Education Acceleration, Curriculum Compacting, Grouping (placing students of similar abilities together for instruction), Identification (one size does not fit all), and Teacher Training.
+Advanced students will stay at their grade level to remain with their peers.
+They will be offered additional leadership roles and challenging projects, encouraging them to push their limits within a spiral learning model that integrates knowledge across all areas of study.
+In alignment with recommendations from the National Institute of Gifted Children, VCA will implement the following best practices: Education Acceleration, Curriculum Compacting, Ability Grouping, (placing students with similar skills together for instruction), Individualized Identification (acknowledging that one size does not fit all), and Comprehensive Teacher Training.